CEN3031-Project-9C/PK-Yonge-App/README.md

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
 * [Thom Porter](http://www.thomporter.com/apps/angularjs_calc) - Calculator used in the app

-And of course PK-Yonge-App itself is lives on this [public repository](https://github.com/CEN3031-Project-9C/PK-Yonge-App) on GitHub.
+And of course the PK-Yonge-App lives here on GitHub, in [this public repository](https://github.com/CEN3031-Project-9C/PK-Yonge-App).